Jegana/jeganamortgagecalc/README.md

 4) Navigate to the extracted jeganamortgagecalc-main folder
 6) **If cypress is not installed** enter "npx cypress install" to the terminal and follow prompts to complete installation
 7) enter "npx cypress run" in the command line
-8) **If a Permission Denied** error appears, enter "chmod +x node_modules/.bin/cypress" to ensure execute permissions are granted
+8) **If a Permission Denied error appears** enter "chmod +x node_modules/.bin/cypress" to ensure execute permissions are granted